zkessin/zachkessin.com/classes/telaviv-javascript.md

 * Vagrant
 * Knowledge of JavaScript

-The cost will be $999 Per Person
+The cost will be $999 + MAM Per Person

 The class is limited to 12 people